ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 - At any one time, we assume that the Issuer uses only one configuration containing their ciphersuite choice along with their secret key data.
+  This ensures that all Clients are issued tokens under the single key associated with any given epoch.
 - We assume that the client has access to a global directory of the current public parts of the configurations used the Issuer.